leigler/type-interaction/_day_4/0-itinerary.md

 ---

-- Prelude
+- Discussion on Readings
-- HTML & CSS q&a
+- HTML + CSS Q&A
-- Assignment 1c working session
-- Assignment 1a-c overview
+- Introduction of Assignment 2: Active Reader
-- Lunch
-- Assignment 2, Introduction
+- Assignment 2: Research period
-- Assignment 2, Research Period + Working Session
+- Assignment 2: Work session
-- What is Javascript?
-(Quick Demo)
-- Conclusion
+- Critique in small groups, use time to ask technical questions
+- Optional Introduction to Javascript/JQuery
+- Class Conclusion: continue working on assignment 2, prepare javascript questions for next day